BestReviews is reader-supported and may earn an affiliate commission. Details

-Comes in white or silver.
-Nonstick inner pot holds up to 8 cups of cooked rice.
+Nonstick inner pot holds up to 8 cups of prepared rice.
 Can steam meat and vegetables while rice cooks below.
-Programmable digital controls with Keep-Warm, White Rice, and Brown Rice functions.
-Flash Rice function cuts cooking time by 50%.
-15-hour delay timer.
-Great for white rice varieties.
-Can even use for quinoa.
+Programmable digital controls with keep-warm, white rice, and brown rice functions.
+Flash rice function cuts cooking time by 50 percent.
+Has a 15-hour delay timer.

 Steams meat and vegetables while rice cooks below.
-Automatic Keep-Warm setting.
+Automatic keep-warm setting.
 Full-view tempered glass lid.
 Large steamer basket.
 Cooks between 2 and 6 cups of any kind of rice.
-3 cup capacity depends upon variety of rice; check manual before using.
+Three-cup capacity depends upon the variety of rice; check the manual before using.

-Yields up to 20-cup of cooked rice.
+Yields up to 20 cups of finished rice.
 Nonstick inner pot.
 Steams meat and vegetables while rice cooks below.
-Programmable digital controls with automatic Keep-Warm and White Rice, Brown Rice, Steam, Flash Rice, and Slow Cook functions.
-15-hour delay timer.
+Programmable digital controls with automatic keep-warm and white rice, brown rice, steam, flash rice, and slow-cook functions.
+Fifteen-hour delay timer.
 Simplifies dinner.
 Easy to clean.

 Water from the air vent can drip back down into the rice once the unit cools, creating mushy patches.

-Comes in choice of 6 cup, 14 cup and 20 cup models.
+Comes in a choice of 6-cup, 14-cup, and 20-cup models.
 Inner pot is made of 100% surgical-grade 304 stainless steel.
-One-touch operation with automatic Keep Warm function.
-Can cook many different kinds of rice.
+One-touch operation with automatic keep-warm function.
+Can cook many different types of rice.

-Thick, starchy steam can spray out the steam hole onto the counter.
+Thick, starchy steam can spray out of the steam hole.
 Rice on the bottom can scorch if you don't unplug the unit right away.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.